baydim/base_bloc_cubit/README.md

 # base_bloc_cubit

-A new Flutter project use flutter_bloc so simple and easy to learn
+A new Flutter project use flutter_bloc CUBIT so simple and easy to learn

 ## Getting Started